 A key part of why we believe organizations are seeking to build their own cyber ranges is the rapid acceleration of attack types and the extent of attacks.
 Threats that used to emerge over the course of months now emerge in weeks or days.
 CISOs and risk management leaders recognize this and understand that there are two key ways to address this shift:

 - Improve the content of exercises to keep things fresh over time

 With cyber ranges, we can use both static, curriculum-driven content for stage 1 exercises and push evolving content with industry context for those moving to more elaborate exercises.
 We typically insert lessons and exercises based on attacks that may be happening concurrently with the exercise itself.
-We use SafeBreach to inject information about recent and ongoing attacks that are contextually relevant to the industry and the customers.

 Conclusion: Are You Ready for a Dedicated Cyber Range?